DeltaRig/DeltaRig/README.md

 ### Hi there!
 ### I'm Daniela Rigoli 💻

-an Computer Cience student at PUCRS in Porto Alegre, Brazil.
+an Computer Science student at PUCRS in Porto Alegre, Brazil.

 - 👩‍💻 I’m currently working as an Full Stack Java Software Developer in Financials Team of Dell Technologies.
   - 🔭 In my work I use mostly Java (Hibernate, JSP, Servlets and JDBC), SQL Server and Oracle.